Using video as a tool to supplement and scale corporate employee training programs is no longer a new idea.

 Yet for all that value, the typical review is done in the moment — beneficial only to the employee who received it, and generally impossible to reference later.
 Video output reviews offer an alternative.
 With video, a reviewer can record the deliverable on their screen, as well as their onboard laptop webcam to capture their spoken feedback.
 Together, the recording can show what changes were made, specifically where the reviewer had feedback, and how the reviewer would like to see a new version modified — with minimal chance for miscommunication.

 And because video can be saved and shared, a manager can provide recorded deliverable reviews to new team members as needed, giving that new person a real-world example of how to take on the task while saving the manager the time that would otherwise be required to repeat the information.

-In our complete white paper, Your Anywhere, Anytime Corporate Classroom, we help L&D practitioners make the business case for doing more with video, including:
+In our complete white paper, 14 Ways to Use Video for Formal and Informal Learning, we help L&D practitioners make the business case for doing more with video, including:

 - 5 benefits that help convince your decision makers to use video in more ways for L&D